MarvinLvn/BabySLM/docs/evaluation.md

 - `-e  Evaluate the models on 'test' or 'dev'.`
 - `-o  Path to where the computed probabilities will be stored.`

-For example, if we assume that the evaluation corpora for lexical and syntactic tasks are stored in a `data/model_evaluation/` folder and that the trained ngram models are stored in a `trained_models/ngrams/` folder, then run this script for computing the probabilities on the test corpus for the lexical task for the trigram models :
+For example, if we assume that the evaluation corpora for lexical and syntactic tasks are stored in a `data/model_evaluation/` folder and that the trained ngram models are stored in a `trained_models/ngrams/` folder, then run this command line for computing the probabilities on the test corpus for the lexical task for the trigram models :

 ```bash